Open Call for Dance Artists: Residency Opportunity

 • Contribute to artistic exchange discussions with other residency artists and check-in conversations with TFD and the City throughout the residency.

-• Share/teach elements of their artistic practice for members of the general public and artistic community through a Community Workshop event (August or November 2026).
+• Share/teach elements of their artistic practice for members of the general public and artistic community through a Community Workshop (Year 2, August or November).

-• Seek additional resources as required to complete their new work with a duration of 25-35 minutes, in advance of the Production Period / Double Bill Performance(s) in the second autumn of their residency term.
+• Seek additional resources as required to complete their new work with a duration of 25-30 minutes, in advance of the Production Period / Double Bill Performance(s) (Year 2, November).

 Financial Compensation

-With the support of the Department of Canadian Heritage, TFD is able to provide guaranteed artist fees for the public engagement events only, in alignment with CADA’s Professional Standards for Dance (open rehearsal, workshop, 1-4 performances) as part of this residency.
+With the support of the Department of Canadian Heritage and Lakeshore Arts, TFD is able to provide guaranteed artist fees for the public engagement events only, in alignment with CADA’s Professional Standards for Dance (open rehearsal, workshop, outreach events, 1 - 4 performances) as part of this residency.

 At this time, there is no guaranteed funding in place to support creation expenses or artist fees for rehearsal/creative development.
 TFD will pursue additional grant funding to support additional expenses, however the responsibility for creation expenses/artist rehearsal fees remains with the artist.
 Selected artists will be encouraged to apply for grant funding to pay themselves, their collaborators, and any expenses associated with the rehearsal and creation time.
 TFD and the City will provide Letters of Support for the artists’ applications.